AlexSimmonsFCC/geo_hash_testing/README.md

 # **geohash-helper**

 # About
 geohash-helper is an AMD module you can pull into your ArcGIS API for JavaScript version 4.4+ applications to help you build and work with geohash grid data.
+Built using [version 4 of the ArcGIS API for Javascript](https://developers.arcgis.com/javascript/) and [latlon-geohash](https://github.com/chrisveness/latlon-geohash).

 # Sample